abavisg/may-vibes-5/README.md

    - `SELL_SIGNAL_FREQUENCY`: Probability (0-1) of generating a SELL signal for each candle

 This allows testing the full pipeline with predictable signals without consuming TwelveData API quotas.
 All other services (pattern detector, MCP, signal generator, dispatcher) will process the data as normal, regardless of its source.

+### Poller Service Code Improvements

+The poller service has been refactored to improve code organization and reliability:

+1. **Modular Design**: Created a reusable `fetch_and_process_candle()` helper function that centralizes candle processing logic
+2. **Error Handling**: Added improved error handling with specific error messages for easier debugging
+3. **Data Provider Configuration**: Service is configured to use TwelveData by default, but is designed to support multiple data providers
+4. **API Endpoints**: Provides health check, last candle information, and manual polling trigger endpoints
+5. **Background Processing**: Runs polling in a separate background task for better performance

 ### Pattern Detection Methods